JFrancis25/JFrancis25/README.md

 JFrancis25/JFrancis25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Current challenge : Want to check in code for 100 days